adfaure/flake-rev/README.md

 '';
 ```

 When overriding an input with `--override-input`, the `self` variable in the flake no longer contains any information about the flake revision (not even `self.dirtyRev`).
-This behavior can be observed when running commands that utilize the flake's lock file.
+This behavior can be observed when running commands that utilize the above script in a `flake.nix`.

 Example of the behavior: